NREL/HPC/docs/Documentation/Systems/Kestrel/filesystems.md

 6. A group name for the UNIX group ownership of the directory, the same or similar to the directory name provided in Step 5.
 ```

-!!! info
-    Shared project directories are not automatically synced between Eagle and Kestrel.

 **/kfs2/datasets**